tpgmartin/deep-learning-foundations-nanodegree/week_one/README.md

 Want the network's prediction error to be as small as possible by adjusting the weights.
 Find weights that minimisee the squared error.

+## Multilayer Perceptrons

+Allow solutions to nonlinear datasets
+More layers allow solutions to more complex problmes